MassTransit/MassTransit/doc/source/installation/install.rst

 http://github.com/masstransit/MassTransit/downloads

 Then you will need to add references to
 =======================================

  * MassTransit.dll
- * MassTransit.<Transport>.dll (Either MSMQ or RabbitMQ)
+ * MassTransit.<Transport>.dll (Currently just RabbitMQ)
  * MassTransit.<ContainerSupport>.dll (If you are so inclined)